RenewableEnergyNexus/SPIN-board/README.md

 ## IoT ready

 * Ready for Over the Air (OTA) update
-* Compatible with cloud based monitoring
+* Compatible with cloud-based monitoring

 ![Hands On SPIN](Images/SPIN_Board.png)